Krystian19/cactus-app/README.md

 + - [ ] Setup a default a proper default image when no poster and/or background are defined for a Season
 + - [ ] Fix the sidebar's component replication problem
 + - [ ] Implement a not found page for for requests outside of client or content that is not found
++ - [ ] Implement a failure page, that is server rendered, and covers for server-side graphql requests catastrophic errors
 + - [ ] Add more series to the backend-admin's seeding script data
 + - [ ] Create an error component to show if the client's requests fails
 + - [ ] Setup Category filters for the search view